gshanemiller/reinvent/doc/equinix_mellanox_setup.md

 # Procedure Part 2 of 3
 By default Equinix configures both Mellanox cards into a single bonded device.
 The purpose of this procedure is to break the bond leaving one Mellanox NIC for DPDK.
 This will require about 10 mins per machine.
-Your public IP address will not change and, other than redundancy, there is no other effect including price.
+Your public IP address will not change and, other than reduced redundancy, there is no other effect including price.

 1. In your browser go to: `https://console.equinix.com`.
 2. From your machine list, locate the action column right most.